17arhaan/CSE_Labs/V Sem/Computer Vision Lab/viva/viva.md

 ### 2. **Key Techniques Explained**
    - **Histogram of Oriented Gradients (HOG):**
-     - **Procedure:** Divide the image into small regions (cells), for each cell compute a histogram of gradient directions or edge orientations.
+     - **Procedure:** Divide the image into small regions (cells), for each cell compute a histogram of gradient directions or edge orientations using `cv2.calcHist`.
      - **Application:** Widely used for object detection, particularly for pedestrian detection in computer vision.
    - **Scale-Invariant Feature Transform (SIFT):**
      - **Steps:**
-       - Detect potential interest points that are invariant to scale and orientation.
+       - Detect potential interest points using `cv2.SIFT_create`.
-       - Localize keypoints to sub-pixel accuracy and filter out low contrast points.
+       - Localize keypoints and generate descriptors with `cv2.SIFT.detectAndCompute`.
-       - Assign orientation based on local image gradient.
-       - Generate a descriptor that is robust to local geometric and photometric transformations.
      - **Application:** Feature matching across different images, object recognition, 3D reconstruction.
-   - **Local Binary Pattern (LBP):**
+   - **Local Binary Pattern (LBP):** Not directly supported in OpenCV, but can be implemented using `cv2.threshold` and custom routines.
-     - **Procedure:** For each pixel in the image, compare it with its neighbors and assign a binary code.
-     - **Application:** Texture classification, face recognition, and other applications where illumination variations are a concern.

 ### 3. **Practical Exercises**
    - **Implementing and Visualizing HOG for Object Detection**